 Francis Sudbury and family

-Past Weaver Row in South Street, on a plot of land, Mr. Francis Sudbury, senior, built three houses and a shop.
-Mr. Sudbury, with the remainder of his family moved into the house and shop.
+Adeline now takes us back, “ into South Street.
+Past Weaver Row in South Street, on a plot of land, Mr. Francis Sudbury, senior, built three houses and a shop (marked A on this map c1880).
+Mr. Sudbury, with the remainder of his family moved into the house and shop”.

-Born in 1798 Francis Sudbury senior was a son of stockingweaver William and Sarah (nee Thompson) and married Ann Mather, daughter of George and Hannah (nee Hirst) in July 1826.
+Born on September 29th, 1798 Francis Sudbury senior was a son of stockingweaver William and Sarah (nee Thompson) and married Ann Mather, daughter of George and Hannah (nee Hirst) on July 10th, 1826.
+He thus acquired tailor Thomas Mather as a brother-in-law.

 The 1841 census finds framework knitter Francis and Ann and their six children in Bath Street – a seventh child, daughter Sarah Ann had died in May 1840, aged four.
+By 1846 the family had moved into South Street (Bagshaw’s Directory) and by 1850 Francis was a hosier and glove manufacturer (Slater’s Directory).

-At that time the Sudbury family lived in the old white house opposite Weaver Row, and their warehouse or room for taking in the hose made by outside frame workers was a detached room against the house.
+Adeline continues her description of the Sudbury family premises at A, stating thatthe Sudbury family lived in the old white house just past Weaver Row on the way to the Market Place, and “their warehouse or room for taking in the hose made by outside frame workers was a detached room against the house.
+This room was afterwards Mr. Willliam Sudbury’s butchers shop.
+Later on it became Jacob Hawkins’ Cycle Store”.
+This property was later numbered as 45 South Street.

 …………………………………………………………………………………………………………………………….